Biswas57/kaflow/Engineering_Requirements.md

 ## 1.6.
 Design Considerations

-Two design considerations you will need to think about in your solution are as follows:
+Two design considerations I needed to think about were:

-- **Concurrency** - since Producers and Consumers are all running in parallel, operating on a shared resource, how will you ensure correctness?
+- **Concurrency** - since Producers and Consumers are all running in parallel, operating on a shared resource, how will I ensure correctness?
-- **Generics** - How will you ensure that an object of any type can be used as an event payload in a tributary topic?
+- **Generics** - How will I ensure that an object of any type can be used as an event payload in a tributary topic?

-One of the key aims of this assignment is to get accustomed with concurrency in Java using the synchronized keyword as shown in lectures.
-As such
-**we encourage the use of any existing synchronization and concurrency libraries**.
-This includes but is not limited to:

-- The entire `java.util.concurrent` package
-  - This includes any classes or interfaces that require this import namely thread-safe objects (eg `AtomicInteger` and `ExecutorService`) or concurrency primitives (eg semaphores).
-- Any other thread-safe classes such as `StringBuffer`

 # 2. Interface

 ## 2.1.
 Java API

-Since you are building a library on which other engineers can develop event-driven systems, you will need to have some classes which are available for others to use in their implementations - just as you do when you import any Java library.
+Since I am building a library on which other engineers can develop event-driven systems, I will need to have some classes which are available for others to use in their implementations - just as one does when they import any Java library.

-You will need to determine which classes are part of the interface (API which other developers can use), and these classes will need to be documented with JavaDoc and go inside a folder called `api`.
+I will need to determine which classes are part of the interface (API which other developers can use), and these classes will need to be documented with JavaDoc and go inside a folder called `api`.
 All other classes are considered part of the internal workings of the system (black box) and do not need JavaDoc.
 These classes should go inside a folder called `core`.

 ## 2.2.
 Philosophy and Usage